IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

 #### Remarks

 The results of Merklisation are rather disappointing.
 For example, in the first line of the table we see that the validator has 10539 term nodes and only 7297 of those are used during evaluation.
 This suggests that Merklising away the unused nodes would save about 30% for the term nodes alone, with additional savings from type nodes.
-This is indeed the case: the original AST serialises to 307807 bytes and the Merklised versions serialise to 175130, 140947, and 219398 bytes (depending on the type-Merklisation strategy); hwoever the Merklised versions are much less compressible: the unaltered validator compresses to 40592 bytes, but the compressed sizes of the Merklised ones are all larger: 68520, 54805, and 42577 bytes.
+This is indeed the case: the original AST serialises to 307807 bytes and the Merklised versions serialise to 175130, 140947, and 219398 bytes (depending on the type-Merklisation strategy); however the Merklised versions are much less compressible: the unaltered validator compresses to 40592 bytes, but the compressed sizes of the Merklised ones are all larger: 68520, 54805, and 42577 bytes.

 The difference is even more noticeable for the minimised versions: if we minimise the original validator and then compress it we get something 4519 bytes long (less than 1.5% of the size of the uncompressed unminimised validator), but if we Merklise, minimise, and then compress then we get something 14980 bytes long.
 This is presumably because the hashes introduced by Merklisation are highly incompressible, which might be expected for information-theoretic reasons.
 The Merklised validator in this case contains 418 hashes in term nodes, each occupying 32 bytes.
 In total this is 13376 bytes, which is of the same order of magnitude as the difference between the compressed versions of the Merklised and un-Merklised validators (10461 bytes).